What is a Healthcare ID Card?

 With hundreds of people standing and walking in the hallway in a hospital and clinic setting, security could be a threat.
-An identification card system enhances visual security and provides evidence to the bearer's identity to administrative personnel and patients who put their trust in their healthcare providers.
+A medical identification card system enhances visual security and provides evidence to the bearer's identity to administrative personnel and patients who put their trust in their healthcare providers.
 ID card system can do so much more in terms of accuracy, efficiency, patients' safety, and in improving the operations.
 Here are a few guidelines that you can use in making an effective healthcare ID card.

 1. Determine the ID Card's Layout Size and Orientation

 First and foremost, you have to ask the human resource of the hospital that you are working with the exact layout size and orientation of the card.
-There are three common card sizes namely: credit card (54 mm x 86 mm), data collection size (59 mm x 83 mm ), and government size (99 mm x 67 mm).
+There are three common modern id card sizes namely: credit card (54 mm x 86 mm), data collection size (59 mm x 83 mm ), and government size (99 mm x 67 mm).
 If the human resource will suggest that the size and orientation are up to you, then I highly recommend that you should use the data collection size.
 This card size is mostly used in identification cards, bar code payment cards, and magnetic stripe cards.
 However, if you opt to use a template, well, you can use our pro-ID card templates.

 2. Select Graphics and a Typeface

 You wouldn't expect that employees will always wear a poorly designed identification card, not unless if the authorities are strict with it.
 As a designer, you need to utilize relevant graphics to the card.
 Do not just put a design because you just want too.
-Remember, the simpler an ID would look, the better.
+Remember, the simpler a portrait ID would look, the better.
 You can use the image of the hospital as a background image.
 However, make sure that the proprietor's image is more emphasized than the background image.
 In addition, use a typeface that promotes easy readability, so the authentication process will be fast and accurate.

 3. Customize Card Features

-Since identification cards are an extension of your business's name and image, you have to insert features that will set the ID apart from other IDs.
+Since corporate identification cards are an extension of your business's name and image, you have to insert features that will set the ID apart from other IDs.
 Insert the hospital's name and logo, complete address, contact information, website, bar code, and any other visual security elements that will protect the card from forgery and tampering.

 4. Insert the Proprietor's Data

-The proprietor's data is the most important thing that you will find in an ID.
+The proprietor's data is the most important thing that you will find in an employee ID.
 Indicate the name of the employee, his or her job description, and ID number.